-Inter-faith dialogue: NPLS is an active member of the Faith Communities Forum for the Northwood and Pinner area.
+Inter-faith dialogue: NPLS is an active member of the Faith Communities Forum for the Northwood and Pinnerarea.
 We use this platform to promote inter-faith dialogue and social cohesion.
 NPLS has a close association with the local branch of the Council for Christians and Jews.

-Yom Kippur Appeal: Each year, the Yom Kippur Appeal is made by the Chairman of NPLS to the whole membership of NPLS during the course of the morning service.
-Three charities are selected by a committee - one a local charity, the second a Jewish charity and the third an Israeli charity.
-By 31 March 2018, our 2017 Yom Kippur Charity Appeal had reached £34,445 which has been distributed in accordance with our members' wishes to CVSS, Playskill, National holocaust Centre and IMPJ in Israel and to the Rabbi's Discretionary Fund.
+Yom Kippur Appeal: Each year, the Yom Kippur Appeal is made by the Chair of NPLS to the whole membership of NPLS during the course of the morning service.
+A number of charities were chosen by the Board under the categories: local charities, the second a Jewish charities and the third Israeli charity.
+By 31 March 2019, our 2018 Yom Kippur Charity Appeal had received £35,380.
+This has been distributed in accordance with our members' wishes to Leo Baeck Education Centre - Haifa, Jeremy's Circle - Israel, Leonard Sainer Centre, PSPA, and the Paul Strickland Scanner Centre, as well as the Rabbi's Discretionary Fund.

-Educational activities and Community activities
+Educational and Community activities

 The main synagogue and the Osorio Hall provide a valuable educational and recreational resource to all in our community.
-There are educational programmes, drama presentations and art exhibitions all open to non- members as well as educational visits to our Synagogue from various schools.
+There are educational programmes, drama presentations and art exhibitions all open to non-members as well as educational visits to our Synagogue from various schools.
 NPLS has continued to improve its premises which its members and others find attractive and fully functional.
 There are facilities for the disabled.

 The main synagogue and hall are used for weddings and bar/bat mitzvahs and together with some of the classrooms are available for hire by the local community on commercial terms for secular use that does not conflict with our core objectives.
-The trustees actively market these facilities to enhance the breadth synagogue's activities and in the long term to spread the financial burden of running the community.
+The trustees actively market these facilities to enhance the breadth of the synagogue's activities and in the long term to spread the financial burden of running the community.

-Northwood Holocaust Memorial Day Events (NHMDE) are organised and jointly hosted by a team of some 300 volunteers, mostly but not exclusively Jewish from both Northwood United Synagogue and NPLS, as sponsoring synagogues with additional support from communities in Borehamwood, Bushey, Belmont, Watford, Harrow and Ealing.
-The 17th annual NHMDE took place in February 2018 and approximately 3,200 secondary school students and teachers from 53 schools in Hillingdon, Hertfordshire and Harrow attended half-day workshops to teach young people the lessons of the Holocaust, and the dangers of discrimination and bullying, and to hear first hand testimony from Survivors.
+Northwood Holocaust Memorial Day Events (NHMDE) are organised and jointly hosted by a team of some 300 volunteers, mostly but not exclusively Jewish from both Northwood United Synagogue and NPLS, as sponsoring synagogues, with additional support from communities in Borehamwood, Bushey, Belmont, Watford, Harrow and Ealing.
+The 17th annual NHMDE took place in February 2019 and approximately 3,200 secondary school students and teachers from 53 schools in Hillingdon, Hertfordshire and Harrow attended half-day workshops to teach young people the lessons of the Holocaust, and the dangers of discrimination and bullying, and to hear first-hand testimony from Survivors.